intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/dolly/v1/README.md

 Dolly v1 models are part of the GPT-J model family, and designed for text generation tasks.

 In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on Dolly v1 models.
-For illustration purposes, we utilize the [databricks/dolly-v1-6b](https://huggingface.co/databricks/dolly-v1-6b) as a reference MPT model.
+For illustration purposes, we utilize the [databricks/dolly-v1-6b](https://huggingface.co/databricks/dolly-v1-6b) as a reference Dolly v1 model.

 ## 0. Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.